Charleyp0220/odin-recipes/README.md

-This project is all about building website
+This project is all about building website and trying to be better from every step.